zhy1369800/claude-code-router/README.md

 - [x] Using deepseek-r1 as the reasoning model

+- [x] Support proxy

-Thanks to the free qwen2.5-coder-3b-instruct model from Alibaba and deepseek’s KV-Cache, we can significantly reduce the cost of using Claude Code.
+Thanks to the free qwen2.5-coder-3b model from Alibaba and deepseek’s KV-Cache, we can significantly reduce the cost of using Claude Code.
 Make sure to set appropriate ignorePatterns for the project.
 See: https://docs.anthropic.com/en/docs/agents-and-tools/claude-code/overview

 ## Usage